The Week at Ropes & Gray

 - According to the law, children who are removed from their parents, and the caregivers who take them in, are entitled to certain services and financial support.
 In response to neglect shown by the D.C.
 Child and Family Services Agency (CFSA), DC KinCare Alliance and Ropes & Gray have filed a federal lawsuit against the agency and the District of Columbia on behalf of relative caregivers and the children they are raising.
 “CFSA’s pervasive practice of diverting children to live with relatives, known as kinship diversion, deprives families of their legal rights and desperately needed economic resources, has a disproportionate discriminatory impact on poor African American women, children, and families, and sets them up to fail,” said Marla Spindel, executive director of DC KinCare Alliance.
 Ropes & Gray’s Washington, D.C. office—through its work for DC KinCare, the Children’s Law Center and the American Bar Association, among other critical pro bono efforts—committed more than 15,000 hours to pro bono legal service in 2018, earning the firm a spot on The Washington Business Journal’s list of “Top Law Firms by Pro Bono Hours in Greater D.C.”

-- In recognition of Ropes & Gray’s role in freeing Gary Cifizzari, who was released in July after serving 35 years in Massachusetts prison for a crime he did not commit, the New England Innocence Project will honor partner Kirsten Mayer and a pro bono litigation team with the 2019 ARC OF JUSTICE award.
+- In recognition of Ropes & Gray’s role in freeing Gary Cifizzari, who was released in July after serving 35 years in Massachusetts prison for a crime he did not commit, the New England Innocence Project will honor a pro bono litigation team with the 2019 ARC OF JUSTICE award.
 The award recognizes the firm’s commitment, tenacity and courage to "bend the arc of the moral universe toward justice" for innocent people convicted of crimes.

 - Business restructuring partner and practice co-leader Steve Moeller-Sally has been profiled in a Q&A feature by the Global Restructuring Review.
 The piece examines the professionalization of distressed investing, the challenge of managing tensions in creditor groups, and the reasons why Steve believes foreign funds are going to be more active in U.S. restructurings.